-Similar to previous years, the amount of energy generated by the renewable energy program in 2015 is relatively small compared to the energy savings attributed to the efficiency programs.
-However, renewable energy projects generated approximately 34,203 MWh of electricity in 2015.
-This represents an increase of 63.4 percent from the previous program year.
+The amount of energy generated by the renewable energy program in 2017 is relatively small compared to the energy savings attributed to the efficiency programs, which is consistent with all previous program years.
+However, renewable energy projects saw a record year and generated approximately 39,294 MWh of electricity in 2017, representing a 61.4 percent increase from the previous program year.

 The energy savings reported in Table 2 result in a loss of revenue to Oregon utilities due to lost power sales, and this loss of revenue is included in the gross economic impacts measured in this analysis.
 However, utility operations are capital intensive, thus they require less labor and intermediate goods and services than other sectors of the Oregon economy.
-As a result, the economic impacts on the Oregon economy from utility operations are much less, per million-dollars of output, than operations of other industry sectors or spending by households.
-Consequently, the foregone economic activity attributed to lost power sales has a small, negative effect on the gross economic impacts from Energy Trust program spending.
+As a result, the economic impacts on the Oregon economy from utility operations are much less, per million-